This Muhammara red pepper spread is the easiest to make. No special ingredients or spices are needed. Oil-free, so also a low-calorie version.

 Replacing ingredients

-If you don´t have walnuts at home, use cashewnuts instead.
+If you don´t have walnuts at home, use cashew nuts instead.

 As for spices, you can use ground cumin, black pepper, white pepper, chili flakes, cayenne pepper, or paprika powder.
 I usually use red chili flakes because I love some heat.
-I also add smoked paprika powder.
+I also added smoked paprika powder.
 I like it; some don´t.
-It does taste quite powerful and give a smoky flavor.
+It does taste quite powerful and gives a smoky flavor.
 You can find the smoky paprika powder as a mild version and a spicy one.

 Some more questions